-PO9 - Buildings on highly visible sites incorporate a high s tanda ard of in dustrial d design and construction, which adds visual interest to the streetscape and reduces the perceived bulk of the building from the street.
+PO9 - incorpora and construction, which adds visual interest to the streetscape and reduces the perceived bulk of the building from the street. the streetscape and reduces the perceived bulk

 The proposed building is intended to primarily accommodate residential uses (multiple dwelling) with small scale retail/commercial and marine industry uses at ground level.
 Given the nature of the uses proposed, the building does not represent a high standard of industrial design.